Hitachi, Ltd.: Singtel and Hitachi Expand Collaboration to Next-Generation Data Centers and GPU Cloud to Accelerate Enterprise Digital Transformation by AI Adoption

-Singtel and Hitachi, Ltd. (TSE: 6501) have signed a Memorandum of Understanding (MOU) to collaborate on next-generation data centers and GPU Cloud in Japan and potentially the wider Asia Pacific region under the lead of Singtel's Digital InfraCo unit.
+Singapore, Tokyo, Aug 26, 2024 - (JCN Newswire) - Singtel and Hitachi, Ltd. (TSE: 6501) have signed a Memorandum of Understanding (MOU) to collaborate on next-generation data centers and GPU Cloud in Japan and potentially the wider Asia Pacific region under the lead of Singtel's Digital InfraCo unit.
 The strategic partnership will combine Singtel's extensive data center and connectivity expertise and technology platforms with Hitachi's differentiating capability that enables end-to-end data center integration including green power solutions, cooling systems, storage infrastructure and data management.
-Together, the companies intend to sustainably enhance data center performance and capabilities, thereby accelerating AI adoption and digital transformation of enterprises.
+Together, the companies intend to sustainably enhance data center performance and capabilities, thereby accelerating AIadoption and digital transformation of enterprises.

 Notably, the agreement expands on a partnership announced by the companies in June 2024*1 to trial and integrate Singtel's Paragon, the all-in-one orchestration platform for 5G, edge computing and cloud, with Hitachi's AI applications for Hitachi's manufacturing operations as well as enterprise customers.
 Through Singtel's Paragon platform and Hitachi's deep AI expertise, both companies aim to address the complexities faced by customers when deploying AI capabilities.